Harry-Long/investment/README.md

 - Use `reporting.export_extras: true` to persist additional diagnostics (risk contributions, correlations, price charts, text summary).
 - Enable `portfolio.backtest.enabled` for a quick walk-forward validation of the optimised weights.
 - Switch `data.source: synthetic` to generate sandbox price paths when experimenting without live data.
+- When supplying fixed holdings without explicit weights, the loader falls back to `portfolio.initial_weights` (or an equal slice of the universe) and notes that choice in the console output.